Skip to content

 Gate Lifecycle

-2. terok gate-sync <project> — initialize or update the gate mirror (--force-reinit to recreate)
+2. terok project gate-sync <project> — initialize or update the gate mirror (--force-reinit to recreate)

 3. Run tasks — online containers clone from gate then talk to upstream; gatekeeping containers use the gate as their default origin